5 C’s of Desert Field Work

 1. Cover

-Cover all of your limbs, especially if you are very fair.
-Be sure to wear long sleeves, long pants, a wide brimmed hat, sunscreen on exposed skin and a bandana; your shoes also are included.
+Cover all of your limbs, especially if you are fair.
+Wear long sleeves, long pants, a wide brimmed hat, sunscreen on exposed skin and a bandana; your shoes also are included.
 If you are doing field work that is off the beaten path in rough terrain, do not wear lightweight trail runners.
-You will get cheatgrass in them and will cut your feet.
+You will get cheatgrass (Bromus tectorum) in them and will cut your feet.
 I recommend wearing hiking boots that have a higher ankle and have leather uppers.
 Socks are vital to keep your feet happy and wool has great moisture-wicking properties.
-This will prevent the formation of blisters and heat rashes.
+Using the right kind of field gear on your body will prevent the formation of injuries and heat-related illnesses.

 2. Cool

-Be mindful of the kind of fabric you are using for your gear.
-You will want to wear cotton or linen to protect your skin and keep yourself cool.
-Additionally, in the desert the nights are very, very cold and the mornings are cool.
+Consider the kind of fabric you are using for your gear.
+I prefer to wear a cotton or linen 'overshirt' to protect my skin and keep cool.
+However, you need to be careful with chafing, so take frequent breaks and remove your pack to dry out.
+When I first started out, I would get my field clothes from the thrift store or use hand-me-downs from relatives.
+Now, I prefer light-colored shirts that have UV protection.
+Desert nights are very, very cold and the mornings are cool.
 Bring layers for day and night use.
 There’s a trend in the outdoor industry to be “ultralight”.
 You’re probably car camping, so weight isn’t as much of an issue.
 Bring what you think you will need.
 You will pare down your field work belongings as the weeks go on.

 3. Coarse

 The desert is a harsh environment, especially if you aren’t used to it.
 Your hair, skin, eyes, hands and lips will feel it the most because they are continually exposed to the dry air.
 I recommend finding a hydrating lotion and/or lip balm.
-If you have long hair, to prevent matting and painful tangles, try oiling your hair with jojoba, coconut oil or conditioner and braiding your hair in a protective style.
-If you are white, this means french braids or a regular 3-strand braid; you don’t have the right hair texture to do box braids and it will damage your hair and scalp.
+If you have long hair, to prevent matting and painful tangles, try oiling your hair with jojoba, coconut oil or conditioner and braiding your hair in a protective style appropriate for your hair texture.
+Consider getting sunglasses that completely wrap around to protect your eyes from the dust and sunburn.
+I would skip wearing contacts and get prescription glasses and sunglasses.
+Getting sand in your contacts can cause corneal abrasion.

 4. Care

 Emotional health can include many things, but we’re going to focus on setting boundaries.
 You will be working closely with your co-workers for 8-16 weeks.
-It is likely that you will have disagreements about something, whether it is collection methodology, where to camp, where to gas up, what to listen to in the car, etc. If you feel safe to do so, speak up and communicate your needs.
-Your employer wants you to complete a difficult task in a challenging environment.
-If you feel unsafe, don’t hesitate to bring it up with your crew lead or their supervisor.
+It is likely that you will have disagreements: collection methodology, where to camp, where to gas up, what to listen to in the car, etc. If you feel safe to do so, speak up and communicate your needs.
+Your employer wants you to complete difficult tasks in a challenging environment.
 It is more expensive to hire and train a new crew member than to hear your concerns.
-It does depend on your employer, so keep that in mind.
+See our Bill of Rights for Natural Resource Professionals.

-One could argue that mental health is the most important factor to keeping your morale up during field season.
-My go-to for a quick pick-me up on a hard day are a couple pieces of candy.
+Arguably, mental health is the most important factor to keeping your morale up during field season.
+My go-to for a quick pick-me up on a hard day are sweets.
+I'm a big fan ginger candies and fancy instant coffee for cold mornings.
 To build rapport with your crew, bring treats to share (barring food allergies or dietary restrictions).
 If you need to recharge after a long day, bring activities that you enjoy.
 I bring books (physical or electronic/audiobooks), a journal/notebook, travel-sized art supplies and my current knitting project.

 5. Chaos